awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

    + The first statement enables the user to see basic information about the account and its users in the IAM console\.
 These permissions must be in their own statement because they do not support or do not need to specify a specific resource ARN, and instead specify `"Resource" : "*"`\.

-   + The second statement enables the user to manage his or her own user, password, access keys, signing certificates, SSH public keys, and MFA information in the IAM console\.\.
+   + The second statement enables the user to manage his or her own user, password, access keys, signing certificates, SSH public keys, and MFA information in the IAM console\.
 The resource ARN limits the use of these permissions to only the user's own IAM user entity\.

    + The third statement enables the user to see information about MFA devices, and which are associated with his or her IAM user entity\.